toca-1/advancedbot-bizhawk/README.md

 It records the inputs for which the fastest change happens (and posts a corresponding log message) and, at the end, inserts the fastest one into the selected branch within TAStudio (if enabled)

+## Requirements
+- BizHawk 2.11 with TAStudio enabled.

+## How to Run
+1. Download `advancedbot.lua`
+2. In BizHawk: **Tools → Lua Console → Script → Open…** and select the file
+3. Fill the UI fields and click *Run sweep*

 ## Demo
 Watch a video of the bot in action by [clicking here](https://www.youtube.com/watch?v=VKQaV8AZy2k)